danzeeeman/code_toolkit_S2022/03_WeekFour.md

 ## Lets play around with this in class

 - Make the circle bounce off all of the walls
-- Make it work with WASD
+- Make WASD work
   - W goes Up
   - A goes Left
   - S goes Down
   - D goes Right

+# BREAK

 # Stuff you need for your homework